 The JEF Common Fund Scholarships are available to Jewish students living in the Pioneer Valley of Western Massachusetts.
 Applicants for JEF Common Fund awards must complete the additional information section of the application.
 Descriptions of all JEF Common Fund scholarships and specific eligibility requirements are included in the application.

-The JEF administers both pools of academic scholarship funds through a single application process.
-Applications for the Israel Travel Scholarships are also accepted on an annual basis.
+Applications for Israel Travel Scholarships are also accepted on an annual basis.